What Happens if You Mix Cocaine and Alcohol?

 To find out more about the programs available at Hawaii Island Recovery, call us today at

 I have spent the last 15 years suffering, but I can spend the next 15 plus actually living!I came in a completely hopeless, sick, broken and I was loved.
 Genuinely loved by both the staff and clients.
 HIR saved my life.
 From the bottom of my very full heart, THANK YOU HIR FAMILY!!!S.B., Former Client

 I couldn't have asked for a better experience in treatment!My time at Hawaii Islands Recovery was truly amazing.
 I couldn't have asked for a better experience in treatment.
 I worked with all 4 therapists in individual therapy and I would be happy with any of them to be my therapist in the future.
 The EMDR was a crucial part of my recovery and was crazy how it worked.
 I processed traumas in my past that I never thought I would get over.
 They are not out of my memory but they are no longer a bad memory.

-I appreciated the use of EMDR tapping, and meditationThe entire staff is experienced professionals, and compassionate.
+I appreciated the use of EMDR tapping and meditationThe entire staff is experienced professionals, and compassionate.
 I felt that all clients are treated equally and with kindness and respect.
 Therapists are using current methods of treatment.
-In particular I appreciated the use of EMDR tapping, and meditation.
-Overall, I felt the program helped me to better understand my addiction and I have left with renewed sense of strength, better health, and the ability to go forward with the determination to maintain my newly found sobriety.C.C., Former Client
+In particular, I appreciated the use of EMDR tapping and meditation.
+Overall, I felt the program helped me to better understand my addiction and I have left with a renewed sense of strength, better health, and the ability to go forward with the determination to maintain my newly found sobriety.C.C., Former Client

 Trauma have happened to me when I was younger and EMDR saved my lifeI have participated in all HIR events, without reservations for the most part.
 HIR has provided a great deal of positive experience that I will use when I leave.
 I do feel a lot better and believe that HIR does provide enough information and tools to handle the outside world.Joe, Former Client